Trevelopment/mazdatweaks/AIO-FAQ.md

 >  **If you use a navigation SD card and/or use the Video Player app or Android Auto often,** you may want to be use the swapfile if you are hiving memory issues.
 The Mazda Navigation System occupies a HUGE portion of your active memory.
 Those 2 apps require a pretty substantial chunk of memory for themselves to run smoothly, swap memory is the solution designed to solve this very issue.
 > When the system runs out of active memory and requires more in order to complete the current process, memory will swap (for empty memory space) an unused (or cached) part of itself with the swap memory to use as active memory until it is no longer needed or the swapped process is called, then it swaps back.
-> **TIP:** Swap memory is mounted during the CMU's boot process and is also mounted when using the VideoPlayer app.
-Some have found better performance by connecting the USB drive after boot is complete so the swapfile can be mounted by the videoplayer app.
+> **TIP:** Swap memory is mounted during the CMU's boot process and is also mounted when using the Video Player app.
+Some have found better performance by connecting the USB drive after boot is complete so the swapfile can be mounted by the Video Player app.
 > **NOTE:** **Memory swap management is not perfect** and performance issues can emerge in certain situations such as switching rapidly between many processes.

 * * *